wtNorris/week-13-orm/README.md

 ## Installation
   See videos for demonstration of installation.
+  Video can be found: https://drive.google.com/file/d/1CAfsOVT5RQNz9VDUBpyeNsoWX5TiTYsQ/view

 ## Usage
   Run npm run seed and mySQL to launch code.
 (See videos for full instructions/usage.)
   Navigate to insomnia to test POST, PUT, and DELETE routes for categories, products, and tags.

 ## Tests
-  See included video for testing run via Insomnia Core
+  See included video (above) for testing run via Insomnia Core

 # Questions
   Please direct questions about this project to: